mixdimmens/reportCompairitor/readme.md

 ## W.I.P

 - The script currently does not differentiate between invididual lines that have the same order number.
 An approach to improving this needs to be determined.
 - It would be more streamlined to have the script pdate an existing google sheet instead of export to csv.
-This should be implimented in the future.
+This should be implimented in the future. **implemented as of 2022-06-01**
+- Have the script replace vendor's 'yes' or 'no' values with booleans.